cooper/new-omegle/README.md

 # New::Omegle

 This is a Perl interface to Omegle.com.
-It supports all Omegle events, allowing your program to respond to messages, typing, stopped typing, connects, and disconnects.
+It supports all Omegle events, allowing your program to respond to messages, typing, stopped typing, connects, disconnects, and more.
 Using HTTP::Async, it is completely non-blocking and can be placed anywhere in your program.
-Recently, support has been added for using Omegle's reCAPTCHA API.
+Recently, support has been added for using Omegle's reCAPTCHA API and many other new features such as the common interests system, spying sessions, and question mode.

-## license
+## author

+Mitchell Cooper <mitchell@notroll.net>
+Feel free to contact me via github's messaging system if you have a question or request.
 You are free to modify and redistribute New::Omegle under the terms of the New BSD license.
 See LICENSE.

 ## variables